 We have over a million items including medieval manuscripts; recent fine-press books; historic and contemporary photography; documents, objects and records showing the whole history of the University of Oregon; Oregon Trail diaries; letters from pioneers; journals and letters from missionaries in Asia; personal papers of state and federal legislators and policy makers on the environment and many other issues; manuscripts, letters, illustrations, and publications for children's literature and for science fiction, mysteries, Westerns, comic books, and other pulp genres; and many, many other categories.
 Check our Subject Guides to view a selection of subject areas.
 Most of our materials are kept in closed stacks or off-site; a very small selection are visible in our Paulson Reading Room.

-We advise patrons to request materials 5 business days in advance of a research visit.
-We retrieve requested materials several times per weekday, and patrons will receive an email notification when their requested materials are successfully retrieved.
+Researchers must request materials 5 business days in advance of a research visit.
+You will receive an email notification when your requested materials are successfully retrieved.
 Some materials are stored off-site and are retrieved only once a week.

 To protect our materials, we have no self-service photocopying or scanning.
-However, we allow non-flash photography under certain circumstances- see our camera policy.
-We can provide instructions about digitization services.
+However, we allow non-flash photography under certain circumstances, please see our camera policy.

 No. For the security of our materials, we require that the room be used only for research using Special Collections and University Archives materials.
 Knight Library has an open Quiet Zone in the south wing, and also offers several individual and group study rooms.